fj-navarro/frontiers_blog/content/posts/vendor-lock-in-and-how-to-avoid-transformation-overdependence/index.md

 ### 1. **Technical Lock-In**

-**Description:** Technical lock-in occurs when a business becomes dependent on a vendor's proprietary technology, making it difficult to switch to a different technology without significant re-engineering efforts.
+Technical lock-in occurs when a business becomes dependent on a vendor's proprietary technology, making it difficult to switch to a different technology without significant re-engineering efforts.

 **Example:** A company that uses a specific vendor's database management system with unique features and integrations that are not compatible with other systems.